 Addressing Alcohol and Other Drugs

-Drink driving is acknowledged by the international community to be one of the key road safety risk factors.
-Drivers who have alcohol in their body have a much higher risk of crashing than drivers who have not consumed alcohol.
+Drink driving is acknowledged by the international community to be one of the key road safety behavioural risk factors.
+Alcohol impairs many aspects of human functioning.
+As a result, drivers who have alcohol in their body have a much higher risk of crashing than drivers who have not consumed alcohol.

 In most high-income countries about 20% of drivers killed in crashes have illegally high levels of alcohol in their blood, and in low and middle-income countries research has shown that between 30% and 70% of drivers killed consumed alcohol before the crash.

 There is also a growing amount of research to show that certain other drugs (including cannabis, methamphetamine and ecstasy) and some prescription medications (benzodiazepines) also increase crash risk.

 Much of the material below was drawn from Drinking and driving: a road safety manual for decision-makers and practitioners, which presents an excellent overview of the topic.

 An effective strategy for reducing alcohol related crashes will include several components.
 The following actions have been found to help: